zedlopez/ifm/Examples/MattressKing.md

 By default, when the player pushes something a direction, Inform checks to make sure that the object is pushable between rooms.
 If not, it blocks the action; if so, it carries out a normal going action with the pushed object taken along.

-Also by default, this action produces only a description of the new room that we've traveled into.
+Also by default, this action produces only a description of the new room that we've travelled into.
 But suppose we would like to print a short message describing the pushing action first: